theYiome/card/README.md

 # card
-Page with about my projects
+Page with and about my projects